Game of Thrones show will outpace books

 He's got the money and certainly the talent on tap, including the Facebook-owned Oculus to help realize his virtual reality dreams.
 Can Zuck's home ambitions help further the spread of A.I. home tech for all of us?
 He says he'll keep the community updated on his progress, although we imagine a lot of the tech he's digging into will remain well outside our budgets for some time to come.

 Awesome Games Done Quick 2016

 Looking for something particularly awesome to watch?
 Check out the livestream for Awesome Games Done Quick 2016, the weeklong video game speedrunning marathon that just kicked off yesterday on Twitch.
-As in the past, the streamers are trying to raise a bundle of money for charity, with last year's event pulling in more than US$1.5 million for the Prevent Cancer Foundation.
+As in the past, the streamers are trying to raise a bundle of money for charity, with last year's event pulling in more than US$1.5 million (about RM6.5 million) for the Prevent Cancer Foundation.